stanley-gu/standardsCh/chapter.md

 (including a reconstruction of the 3D structure of a neural pathway), using NeuroML as the exchange format [@gleeson2010].

-Furthermore, in the future there may be further merging of standards.
-There are recent efforts to convert NeuroML into SBML, which would allow NeuroML models and modelers access to the vast library of SBML compliant software tools [@keating2012encoding].
+There are recent efforts to convert NeuroML into SBML, which may allow NeuroML models and modelers access to the vast library of SBML compliant software tools [@keating2012encoding].

 ## Simulation

-Even with

 The share and reuse of biological models are primary challenges in the field of computational biology.
 While the previous discussed model exchange formats